The official portal for all public data in Haiti

 Fertility rate

-Evolution of the fertility rate in Haiti from 1960 to 2023.
-The fertility rate has experienced a dramatic decline of 56% over 63 years, dropping from 6.2 children per woman in 1960 to 2.7 in 2023.
+Evolution of the fertility rate in Haiti from 1960 to 2024.
+The fertility rate has fallen by about 58% over 64 years, from 6.2 children per woman in 1960 to about 2.6 in 2024.

 Population density